menu

 Of important note, Otis - Sandisfield is also a town of artists.
 Otis - Sandisfield has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Otis - Sandisfield’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.58% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Otis - Sandisfield telecommute to their jobs.
+Overall, about 20.58% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Otis - Sandisfield is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Because of many things, Otis - Sandisfield is a great place for families with children to consider.
-First of all, many other families with children live here, making Otis - Sandisfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Otis - Sandisfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Otis - Sandisfield is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Otis - Sandisfield’s overall crime rate is lower than average for the country.

-The population of Otis - Sandisfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.99% of adults in Otis - Sandisfield have a bachelor's degree or even advanced degree.
+The citizens of Otis - Sandisfield are very well educated compared to the average community in the nation: 34.99% of adults in Otis - Sandisfield have a bachelor's degree or even advanced degree.

 The per capita income in Otis - Sandisfield in 2022 was $55,277, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $221,108 for a family of four.